Mentra-Community/AdvancedTimerOnSmartGlasses/README.md

 # Advanced Timer App

+This app is an advanced timer utility that combines a timer, stopwatch, and Pomodoro functionality in one interface. <br>
+It supports both voice and app control, customizable durations, auto-lap features, and flexible on-screen information levels, <br>
+making it ideal for productivity, workouts, and focused work sessions.

 ### (Easiest way to get started) follow the guide from https://docs.mentra.glass/quickstart

 ### Create .env file to connect with the app using Visual Code Studio.